pashad/annalise-test/README.md

 ### How would I deploy the project into a Cloud environment
-Django based projects usually consumes some resources (CPU and memory), so we'd probably go with AWS ECS approach rather than AWS Lambda.
+Django based projects usually consume resources (CPU and memory), so we'd probably go with AWS ECS approach rather than AWS Lambda.

 Infrastructure overview: